Gym Visits (Geofencing)

 }

-// If any permission is permanently denied, present an in‑app dialog explaining why it is needed
+If any permission is permanently denied (RESTRICTED), show an in-app dialog explaining why it is needed and deep-link the user to the system Settings screen.

-// Foreground location (When In Use)
+// 1.
+Foreground location

-if try await !AFPermissions.shared.isPermissionGranted(permission: .locationWhenInUse) {
+if try await AFPermissions.shared.getPermissionStatus(permission: .fineLocation) != .granted {

-try await AFPermissions.shared.requestPermission(permission: .locationWhenInUse)
+try await AFPermissions.shared.requestPermission(permission: .fineLocation)

 }

-if try await !AFPermissions.shared.isPermissionGranted(permission: .locationAlways) {
+if try await AFPermissions.shared.getPermissionStatus(permission: .backgroundLocation) != .granted {

-try await AFPermissions.shared.requestPermission(permission: .locationAlways)
+try await AFPermissions.shared.requestPermission(permission: .backgroundLocation)

 }

-// Notifications
+// 3.
+Notifications

-if try await !AFPermissions.shared.isPermissionGranted(permission: .notifications) {
+if try await AFPermissions.shared.getPermissionStatus(permission: .notifications) != .granted {

 try await AFPermissions.shared.requestPermission(permission: .notifications)